Signs you might multitask and tips to drive performance as a software developer

 Multitasking is a misleading delusion for “productivity” on the surface that secretly “eats up” people’s ability to handle a job effectively and deliver desired performance.

-“Multitasking is evil”, as clearly emphasized in a Scrum Alliance’s Certified ScrumMaster training course provided by Axon Active.
+“Multitasking is evil”, as emphasized during a Scrum Alliance’s Certified ScrumMaster training course provided by Axon Active.

 Multitasking takes its toll on personal life & well-being

 Two research conducted between mid-1990s and 2001 persistently pointed to the fact that multitasking takes a toll on productivity and creativity.
 In fact, molecular biologist John Medina and professor Paul Atchley note multitaskers experience:

 - 40% drop in productivity

 - 50% more time to finish a job

 - 50% more mistakes produced